mayadata-io/culture/job-roles/solution-engineer.md

   and distribution
 * Continuously learn, run Kubernetes workloads and ensure the product management receives application expectations for the top Kubernetes workloads
-* Contribution in MayaData internal and external blogs.
+* Contribution in MayaData internal and external blogs